s-knibbs/s-knibbs.github.io/projects.md

 The project is currently in the 'beta' stage, there are a couple of major issues that need addressing for this to be truly usable.
 For more technical information and to try this out yourself see the [GitHub repo](https://github.com/s-knibbs/dvb2hls).

+### SourceSpell - Source code spellchecking utility

+I created this tool for checking spelling in code comments and string literals.
+Initially, I looked around for existing tools to do this, but could find anything that worked with a wide range of languages.

+I had the idea of using the [Pygments](http://pygments.org/) code highlighting library for extracting string literals and comments.
+Pygments supports a wide and growing list of languages including markup languages including HTML and LaTex.

+Spellchecking is provided by the [enchant](http://pythonhosted.org/pyenchant/) library which is able to work with a number of spellchecking backends incuding *Aspell* and *Hunspell*.
+The tool includes an interactive mode for quickly making corrections.

+I have now released this tool as a [Python package](https://pypi.python.org/pypi/SourceSpell/1.1).
+You can also read more in [the documentation](https://s-knibbs.github.io/sourcespell/).

 ## Client Projects

 ### Regression Test system for a hardware model video encoder